andykamp/.dotfiles/README.md

     - neotree
         - - neotree open buffer https://www.reddit.com/r/neovim/comments/rx67tf/new_features_in_neotree_open_buffers_source_added/
     - use macros more
+- aerial
+    - add nested stuff so that react tsx files work. currently there is only on level
 - folds
     - fold shortcuts
     - aerial fix with depth for fast overview